cktlco/crew-chief-autovoicepack/README.md

 So upon seeing a Yellow Flag in the sim, CrewChief will determine the details (for example, let's say it's a "full course yellow") and play a random selection from the .wav files in the `.../voice/flags/fc_yellow_in_progress_usa` folder.

-This corresponds to these rows of the `audio_file_inventory.csv` file:
+This corresponds to these rows of the `phrase_inventory.csv` file:

 | audio_filename                               | original_text                            |
 |----------------------------------------------|------------------------------------------|